Nepal Govt. Reged. number: 39829/2005

 Discover around Namche Bazaar and its surroundings!

-At the afternoon after Lunch, We walk above the clouds to Sengboche hill top.
+In the afternoon after Lunch, We walk above the clouds to Sengboche hilltop.
 We enjoy the splendid view of Mt.
 Everest, Ama Dablam, Thamserku, Nuptse, Lhotse, Tawche, Kwangde with several other popular mountains within a row within the 360-degree angle.
 While descending to Namche, we would visit the National Park Museum (if you have enough time) just above the town that exhibits Sherpa culture.

 Having breakfast, trek heading towards Tengboche Monastery.
 The trail goes ahead leaving a steep cliff that drops down to the Dudh Kosi.
 During the journey, we would have a panoramic view of the Himalayas such as Ama Dablam (6,812m), Everest, Lhotse, Nuptse (7,855m) and Tawoche (6,501m).
 We would visit Trashinga, Phunki Tenga and reach Tyangboche.
 Tyangboche offers a good view of sunrise and sunset at Everest and Ama Dablam.

 We trek from Tyangboche to Dingboche (4,260 m.).
 Leaving Tyangboche at the backdrop, we descend through a rhododendron forest and enter Deboche.
 Crossing a suspension bridge at Imja Khola, we head towards Minlinggo and inter Imjatse Valley beneath the mighty peaks of Ama Dablam, Nuptse and Lhotse.
 We finally come to Dingboche.